-This story, although very sad, explains well how the Underground Railroad worked.
+Henry’s Freedom Box, although very sad, explains well how the Underground Railroad worked.
 You see, Henry climbed into a wooden crate and shipped himself to Philadelphia.
 With the help of a few and because of his determination, he found freedom.
 Imagine how sweet freedom was once he found it.

-Reading Skills to Use with the Book:
+Reading Skills to Use with Henry’s freedom box:

 The unit I developed for this book addresses both ELA standards and standards related to the Underground Railroad, slavery, and bits of the Civil War.
 For the ELA standards, I include before reading activities such as a schema builder and vocabulary organizer.
 During reading activities address sequencing events (note taking) and visualizing using text events as well as question task cards using the QAR strategy.
 After reading activities include a quiz and written responses plus a lapbook to use as a culminating activity.
 You can use these with guided reading groups or as a class read aloud (mentor text lessons)

 Extending Learning from Henry’s Freedom Box